micycle1/PeasyGradients/README.md

 Filling a PShape with a gradient

 ## Optimisation
-PeasyGradients has been written to target the CPU (as opposed to the GPU, using OPENGL/shaders) as to not be dependent on OPENGL libraries.
-To this end, there have been many internal optimisations to make the library suitable for dynamic animation and interaction, rather than just static rendering (>30fps at reasonable resolutions).
+PeasyGradients has been written to target the CPU (as opposed to the GPU) as to not be dependent on OPENGL libraries.
+To this end, there have been many internal optimisations to make the library suitable for dynamic animation and interaction, rather than just static rendering; gradients at 60fps at 1080p are achievable on modern processors.